Buying a Firearm, Online.

 By Federal law, it is illegal to ship a handgun directly to you by mail or private carrier, which means:

-- Any gun you purchase will need to be shipped to a gun dealer (a.k.a. an ‘FFL’, or ‘Federal Firearm Licensee’) near you, willing to accept it on your behalf, and…
+- Any firearm you purchase will need to be shipped to your local firearms retailer (a.k.a. an ‘FFL’, or ‘Federal Firearm Licensee’), and..

 - Once you know the EXACT ‘make and model’ of the gun you want to buy (for example,’make: Sig Sauer, model: SP2022′) write that down.

 - If you have a favorite local firearms retailer, you may add the note or email us with your order number with details on where you would like your delivery.
 Visiting the BATF website